 It’s in Wailua River State Park on Kauai’s Golden Coast, near Lihue.

 And you don’t have to hike to Wailua Falls.
-This Kauai waterfall can be seen while sitting in your car!
+TThis is one of the most easy access waterfalls in Kauai and can be enjoyed while sitting in your car!
 But let’s be real, you want to feel the cool mist on your skin.

-This is one of the most popular waterfalls on Kauai and it’s famous for being in the opening credits for the original Fantasy Island TV show.
+This is one of the most popular waterfalls on Kauai, and it’s famous for being in the opening credits of the original Fantasy Island TV show.

 Visiting Wailua Falls is one of the best things to do on Kauai for under $10!